-All competent persons identified by M.T.
-Laney on jobsites will have the training to recognize all known and presumed hazards on our jobsites and have the authority of M.T.
-Laney management to take prompt corrective actions to mitigate the hazards to prevent injuries to employees, subcontractors or the general public.
+All competent persons identified by The Laney Companies on jobsites will have the training to recognize all known and presumed hazards on our jobsites and have the authority of Laney Company management to take prompt corrective actions to mitigate the hazards to prevent injuries to employees, subcontractors or the general public.

-All employees at M.T.
-Laney are trained and provided the opportunity to bring safety-related concerns to the attention of management representatives without the fear of retaliation.
+All employees at Laney Companies are trained and provided the opportunity to bring safety-related concerns to the attention of management representatives without the fear of retaliation.
 We strongly encourage employees to report to their supervisors or management any unsafe acts or conditions.
 We do not under any circumstance retaliate against an employee for exercising their right to report unsafe conditions at our worksites.
 During new-hire orientation, workers are provided training on hazards they will face on our jobsites, as well as the steps to recognize and protect against the same.

-M.T.
-Laney competent persons, and Rick Garrett our safety representative, will periodically conduct jobsite safety audits to ensure compliance with M.T.
-Laney's written safety and health program and applicable state of federal OSHA regulations.
+Laney Companies competent persons, and Dave Mayo our Safety Director, will periodically conduct jobsite safety audits to ensure compliance with Laney Companies written safety and health program and applicable state or federal OSHA regulations.
 Imminent danger hazards or noncompliance identified during an audit will be eliminated or corrected immediately.
 Safety inspections may also lead to employee disciplinary actions as discussed previously in this written program.

-Additionally, as discussed in the next section, anytime there is a work-related injury on a jobsite a competent person will complete an accident investigation and safety inspection to determine what unsafe acts or conditions contributed to the employee injury.
+Additionally, as discussed in the next section, anytime there is a work-related injury on a jobsite a competent person will complete an incident investigation and safety inspection to determine what unsafe acts or conditions contributed to the employee injury.

-SECTION 19 ACCIDENT REPORTING
+SECTION 19 INCIDENT REPORTING

 OSHA Reporting Requirements: On January 1, 2015 the Occupational Safety and Health Administration (OSHA) revised its requirements for reporting work-related injuries, illnesses and fatalities on jobsites.
 Beginning January 1, 2015 employers must now report all in-patient hospitalizations of 1 or more employees, and any amputations or loss of eye(s) to OSHA within 24-hours of the event.
 Additionally, employers must report fatalities to OSHA within 8-hours of event occurring.
-M.T.
-Laney will follow Federal OSHA's reporting requirements, and all employees should be familiar with this section.
-While all employees have the right to a safe and healthful workplace, M.T.
-Laney management should be the ones designated to call OSHA in the event a reportable injury occurs.
+The Laney Companies will follow Federal OSHA's reporting requirements, and all employees should be familiar with this section.
+While all employees have the right to a safe and healthful workplace, Laney Company management should be the ones designated to call OSHA in the event a reportable injury occurs.

-Accident Investigations, Reports and Logs: Site supervisor or member of management will conduct accident investigations when the accident involves lost time or property damage.
+Incident Investigations, Reports and Logs: Site supervisor or member of management will conduct incident investigations when the incident involves lost time or property damage.

-- A written report will be maintained on each accident, injury or on the-job illness requiring medical treatment.
+- A written report will be maintained on each incident, injury or on the-job illness requiring medical treatment.
 A record of each such injury or illness recorded on OSHA Log and Summary of Occupational Injuries Forms 300A according to the instructions; and Supplemental records of each injury are maintained on OSHA Form 300. - Every year a summary of all reported injuries or illness is posted no later than February 1 through April 30, on OSHA Form 300A.
 These records are maintained for five years from the date of preparation.

-Notification of Accident or Injury: Any illness or injury that you suffer on the job must be reported immediately to your direct supervisor (for field employees that would be the site foreman).
-The supervisor will complete and fax an Accident Report within four hours after being notified of the injury.
+Notification of Incident or Injury: Any illness or injury that you suffer on the job must be reported immediately to your direct supervisor (for field employees that would be the site foreman).
+The supervisor will complete and turn into the Safety Department an Incident Report before the end of the work shift, after being notified of the injury.

-Motor Vehicle Accident: A motor vehicle accident incident to the work is defined as: involving any motor vehicle equipped with speedometer and state license tag, and used for transportation of passengers and/or materials over public highways onsite.
+Motor Vehicle Incident: A motor vehicle incident is defined as: involving any motor vehicle equipped with speedometer and state license tag, and used for transportation of passengers and/or materials over public highways onsite.